getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 // ["c","d"]
 ```

-Boiling this down: as of ES6, `Reflect.ownKeys(..)`, `Object.getOwnPropertyNames(..)`, and `Object.getOwnPropertySymbols(..)` all have predictable and reliable ordering guaranteed by the specification.
+Boiling this all down: as of ES6, `Reflect.ownKeys(..)`, `Object.getOwnPropertyNames(..)`, and `Object.getOwnPropertySymbols(..)` all have predictable and reliable ordering guaranteed by the specification.
 So it's safe to build code that relies on this ordering.

 `Reflect.enumerate(..)`, `Object.keys(..)`, and `for..in` (as well as `JSON.stringification(..)` by extension) continue to share an observable ordering with each other, as they always have.
 But that ordering will not necessarily be the same as that of `Reflect.ownKeys(..)`.
-Care should still be taken in relying on this implementation dependent ordering.
+Care should still be taken in relying on their implementation dependent ordering.

 ## Feature Testing